NLeSC/guide/language_guides/r.md

 Read more about `roxygen` syntax on it's [github page](https://github.com/yihui/roxygen2). `roxygen` will also populate `NAMESPACE` file which is necessary to manage package level imports.

 # Available templates
 Most of the templating is nativelly managed by the [`usethis`](https://usethis.r-lib.org/) package.
-Said this, these others can serve as inspiration:
+Having said this, these others can serve as inspiration:

 * https://rapporter.github.io/rapport/
 * https://shiny.posit.co/r/articles/build/templates/